 Local government elections are held every two years, usually on the third Saturday in October.
-The next Ordinary Election in the City of Subiaco will be held on Saturday 21 October 2017.
+The last Ordinary Election in the City of Subiaco was held on Saturday 21 October 2017.
+The next Ordinary Election should be held on Saturday 19 October 2019.

 City of Subiaco Council